Fidelity National Financial Inc. (FNF) stock is nearly perfect except the valuation - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
 A recent insider transaction in this stock occurred on Aug 19 when SADOWSKI PETER T sold 22,500 shares for $40.85 per share.
 The transaction valued at 919,231 led to the insider holds 105,898 shares of the business.

 HAGERTY THOMAS M sold 13,663 shares of FNF for $546,643 on Aug 10.
 The Director now owns 325,540 shares after completing the transaction at $40.01 per share.
 On Mar 31, another insider, Jewkes Roger S, who serves as the Chief Operating Officer of the company, sold 7,438 shares for $50.01 each.
 As a result, the insider received 371,991 and left with 104,246 shares of the company.